 Step 6: Share and plan

-Share the resulting reports with employees and help them create a plan of action for improvement.
+Share the resulting feedback reports with employees and help them create a plan of action for improvement.
 Ideally, this will be done with their manager who can talk them through their ratings and what they suggest next steps should be.